 What is NURSYS?

-NURSYS is the only national database for verification of nurse licensure, discipline and practice privileges for RNs and LPN/VNs licensed in participating boards of nursing, including all states in the Nurse Licensure Compact (NLC).
+NURSYS is the only national database verifying nurse licensure, discipline, and practice privileges for RNs and LPN/VNs licensed in participating boards of nursing, including all states in the Nurse Licensure Compact (NLC).
 Under current laws, one cannot remove past discipline from NURSYS.

 So, When is Discipline from the Arizona Nursing Board Removed From the NPDB?
-Formal discipline from the Arizona Board of Nursing is never removed from the National Practitioner Database (“NPDB”).
+Formal discipline from the Arizona Board of Nursing never gets removed from the National Practitioner Database or National Practitioner Data Bank (“NPDB”).